Sup2point0/Assort/Yu-Gi-Oh!/cards/traps/Terrorforming.md

 ## Trivia

-- This card’s name is a pun on [Terraforming](https://en.wikipedia.org/wiki/Terraforming), since it is a parody of the [Terraforming](https://yugipedia.com/wiki/Terraforming) card.
+- This card is a parody of the [Terraforming](https://yugipedia.com/wiki/Terraforming) card.
+- Its name is also pun on [Terraforming](https://en.wikipedia.org/wiki/Terraforming).
   - This is reflected in its art which depicts a black hole, since a black hole would terraform celestial bodies near it, and induce terror in anything alive.